polyaxon/polyaxon/docs/concepts/experiments.md

 ## Tracking experiment job logs

-To view the logs of a specific job, you need to have the experiment is it belongs to, and the job id within that experiment.
+To view the logs of a specific job, you need to have the experiment id it belongs to, and the job id within that experiment.

 For example